prophesee-ai/openeb/cmake/custom_targets/README_metavision_open.md

 * UI: Viewer and display controllers for event-based data.

 OpenEB also contains the source code of Prophesee camera plugins, enabling to stream data from our event-based cameras and to read recordings of event-based data.
+The supported cameras are:
+* EVK1 - Gen3.1 VGA
+* EVK2 - Gen4.1 HD
+* EVK3 - Gen 3.1 VGA / Gen4.1 HD
+* EVK4 - HD

 This document describes how to compile and install the OpenEB codebase.
 For further information, refer to our [online documentation](https://docs.prophesee.ai/) where you will find